DanielNieuwoudt/dev-assess/Solution.README.md

 It integrates seamlessly with existing JavaScript code, making it easy to adopt TypeScript in a project gradually.

+### Static File Hosting

+As part of containerising the React Application, I ran into an issue where I could access environment variables during local development but not when the application ran in the container using `serve`.

+After researching the issue, I discovered that you cannot access environment variables directly because static files served by `serve` are precompiled and do not get processed by the container at runtime.

+This felt somewhat limiting as I wanted to build an immutable artifact that uses environment variables for configuration purposes depending on the environment in which we run the container.

+To resolve this, I settled for a solution I found online: We run a Node Express server and inject the environment variables into the `index.html` page at runtime as a script tag.

+> Side note: I did consider using `.env`, but again, this affects the container's immutability as it needs to be updated at build time.

+See the [server.js](src/front-end/server.js) in the `src/front-end` folder.

 ### Code Generation

 We choose to generate code for the client and models we will use when interacting with the API.